TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 17. Go to the **/opt/snappydata** directory.
 Run the following command to start a basic cluster with one data node, one lead, and one locator.

 		./sbin/snappy-start-all.sh

+18. After deploying TIBCO ComputeDB, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.

 <a id="accesssnappydatacluster"></a>
 ### Accessing TIBCO ComupteDB Cluster